UniDU: Towards A Unified Generative Dialogue Understanding Framework: Introduction

 \section{Introduction}

-The development of the conversational system plays an important role on the spread of the intelligence devices, such as intelligence assistant and car play.
-In recent years, there has been a growing interest in neural dialogue system~\cite{li2017end,bao2020plato,adiwardana2020towards,ham2020end,peng2020soloist}.
-The dialogue understanding is a core technology and hot topic in the dialogue system, which aims to accurately analyze a dialogue from different fine-grained angles.
+The development of the conversational system plays an important role in the spread of the intelligence devices, such as intelligence assistants and car play.
+In recent years, there has been a growing interest in neural dialogue system~\cite{wen2017network,ultes2017pydial,li2017end,chen2018policy,chen2019agentgraph,chen2020distributed,bao2020plato,adiwardana2020towards,ham2020end,peng2020soloist,chen2022dialogzoo}.
+Dialogue understanding is a core technology and hot topic in the dialogue system, aiming to analyze a dialogue from different fine-grained angles accurately.